 serves multiple duty.
 A single wing-nutted bolt is all that must be removed to

-switch to either my 50mm Jaegers refractor, or my newly completed 60mm f/16.7
+switch to my 50mm Jaegers refractor, my DIY 60mm f/16.7 Carton refractor, or my

-Carton refractor.
-By switching tripod heads, I can also use the tripod to hold
+Vixen 70mm refractor.
+By switching tripod heads, I can also use the tripod to

 Since this is a vintage telescope, it is all metal construction, and now

-with updated focuser for the larger 1.25 inch eyepieces.
+with an updated focuser for the larger 1.25 inch eyepieces.
 I could go one step

 further with this instrument, and bring it up to the level of the previously